wyywyy23/task_clustering_batch_simulator/docker/README.md

 # Docker Usage

-The built docker image is hosted on and and can be pulled from XXX.
+The built docker image is hosted on and and can be pulled at https://hub.docker.com/repository/docker/wrenchproject/task-clustering.

 The dockerfile is built on top of wrench's batsched image, then installs simgrid, wrench, and the batch simulator repos.